ecr007/English-World/Phrases-Vocabulary/D.md

 Dance: (verb) To move the body rhythmically to music.
 Past Tense: Danced | Past Participle: Danced | E.g: They danced at the party until midnight.

+Drop off: (verb) is to deliver or leave someone or something at a specific location.